KTH-Library/docs-kth-rdm/docs/en/deposit/about_records.md

 Our versioning feature helps with cases where you need to publish an update to a dataset (i.e., modify the files).
 In this case, you can create a new version of your dataset.

-Technically, this is a completely new record with separate metadata, files, and a persistent identifier.
+Technically, this is a completely new record with separate metadata, files, and a new persistent identifier.
 This ensures that if a researcher cites a specific version, they can be sure the files did not change.

 ## Access